mjfusa/ReactNativeExtras/README.md

 # React Native Extras

-Batch files to help with getting started with React Native for Windows
+Batch files to help with getting started with React Native for Windows.
+Derived from the React Native for Windows documentation: https://microsoft.github.io/react-native-windows/docs/getting-started

 ### Windows Native Modules